zeus-ctrl/git-bats-demo/README.md

 ./count_successes.sh test_data/files.tgz
 ```

-You need the `./` in `./count_successes.sh` because in most Unix-like systems the current directory (shorthand `.`) is _not_ in the `PATH` for security reasons.
+You need the `./` in `./count_successes.sh` because in most Unix-like systems
+the current directory (shorthand `.`) is _not_ in the `PATH` for security
+reasons.
 So if you just typed `count_successes.sh test_data/files.tgz`
-you'd get an error of the form `bash: count_successes.sh: command not found...` because `count_successes.sh` wouldn't be anywhere on your `PATH`.
-Putting `./` at the front provides an absolute path, saying it needs to run the `count_successes.sh` script in the current directory (`.`) instead of looking for it in the `PATH`.
+you'd get an error of the form `bash: count_successes.sh: command not found...`
+because `count_successes.sh` wouldn't be anywhere on your `PATH`.
+Putting `./`
+at the front provides an _absolute path_, saying it needs to run the
+`count_successes.sh` script in the current directory (`.`) instead of looking
+for it in the `PATH`. :information_source: Unix provides `.` as a shorthand
+for the current directory, no matter where you actually are in the filesystem.

 In the spirit of "the simplest thing that could possibly work", we could very reasonably just choose to move on to the next failing test.
 I always like knowing how to make tests fail, though, just to make sure my test framework is doing something sensible.
 So let's make our script something that runs, but fails.

 #### Saying what language we're using

-Before we try to make it fail, though, let's also take this opportunity to tell the system what _kind_ of script we're writing here.
-We can write scripts in lots of different languages; we're using `bash` here, but things like `python` and `ruby` are also quite popular.
-Given that, it's in our interest explicitly indicate in our script file what language we're going to use for _this_ script.
-This is such an important and common issue that there's a special syntax for it.
-If the very first line of an (executable) file has the form
+Before we try to make it fail, though, let's also take this opportunity to
+tell the system what _kind_ of script we're writing here.
+We can write
+scripts in lots of different languages; we're using `bash` here, but things
+like `python` and `ruby` are also quite popular.
+Given that, it's in our
+interest to explicitly indicate in our script file what language we're
+going to use for _this_ script.
+This is such an important and common
+issue that there's a special syntax for it.
+If the very first line of
+an (executable) file has the form

 ```bash
 #!/some/path/to/a/command